JRam13/Site-Crawler/README.md

 -When prompted, type in what you want to find

--Results will show any url where your search was found.
+-Results will show url where your search was found.

 //*************************************************************************************************//